Chart: Customer Lifetime Value (LTV)

 Calculation

-ChartMogul calculates Customer Lifetime Value as Average Revenue Per Account in each report interval divided by a six-month trailing average of Customer Churn Rate for that interval.
+ChartMogul calculates Customer Lifetime Value as Average Revenue Per Account in each report interval divided by a six-month trailing average of Customer Churn Rate for that interval (the average of the churn rates from the previous six months, excluding the current month).

 For example, with an ARPA of $100 and a 5% six-month trailing average of customer churn rate, LTV is $2,000.